 4. WOPA and WORL

-The most noticeable change, then, to my Player won-lost records with this latest release is in my calculation of what I call WOPA - wins over positional average - and, by extension, my calculation of wins over replacement level (WORL).
+The most noticeable change, then, to my Player won-lost records as of summer 2019 is in my calculation of what I call WOPA - wins over positional average - and, by extension, my calculation of wins over replacement level (WORL).
 Essentially, I have doubled my WOPA values, which puts them on the same scale as wins above average (WAA) at Baseball-Reference.com.
 The gap between WOPA and WORL is unchanged (and has always been on basically the same scale as the gap between WAA and WAR at Baseball-Reference.com).
 Hence, if a player's eWOPA has increased by, say, 7.0 wins with my new methodology, that player's eWORL will also have increased by the same 7.0 wins.

 Let me explain why I have done this.